shahyaksh/MLOps/Labs/Github_Labs/Lab2/README.md

 The workflow consists of the following steps:

 - Generate and Store Timestamp: A timestamp is generated and stored in a file for versioning.
-- Model Training: The `train_model.py` script is executed, which trains a random forest classifier on synthetic data and stores the model in the `models/` directory.
+- Model Training: The `train_model.py` script is executed, which:
+  - Downloads the SMS Spam Collection dataset (if not already present)
+  - Preprocesses text data using TF-IDF vectorization
+  - Trains a Support Vector Classifier (SVC) with RBF kernel on the spam classification dataset
+  - Splits data into training (80%) and testing (20%) sets
+  - Stores the trained model and vectorizer in the `models/` and `data/` directories respectively
-- Model Evaluation: The `evaluate_model.py` script is executed to evaluate the model's F1 Score on synthetic data, and the results are stored in the `metrics/` directory.
+- Model Evaluation: The `evaluate_model.py` script is executed to evaluate the model's F1 Score on the spam dataset, and the results are stored in the `metrics/` directory.
 - Store and Version the New Model: The trained model is moved to the `models/` directory with a timestamp-based version.
 - Commit and Push Changes: The metrics and updated model are committed to the repository, allowing you to track changes.